lawrennd/snippets/_data-science/includes/data-science-challenges-systems.md

 \newslide{Intellectual Debt}

-\slides{
-* Black-box components make systems hard to understand
+Black-box components make systems hard to understand and threaten human control.
+We know how the components work but do not know how the system works.

-* Threatens human control
-* Challenges our ability to explain solutions:
+Challenges our ability to explain our solutions

     * Interpretability
     * Accountability
-}

 \endif